loneleeandroo/eva/README.md

     `$ mrt`

-You can now go to http://localhost:3000 in your browser
+You can now access it at (http://localhost:3000)[http://localhost:3000] in your browser